Self-Monitoring, Analysis and Reporting Technology: Logs

+SMART Command Transport

 Threshold Exceeds Condition

 Threshold Exceeds Condition (TEC) is an estimated date when a critical drive statistic attribute will reach its threshold value.
 When Drive Health software reports a "Nearest T.E.C.", it should be regarded as a "Failure date".
 Sometimes, no date is given and the drive can be expected to work without errors.

 To predict the date, the drive tracks the rate at which the attribute changes.
 Note that TEC dates are only estimates; hard drives can and do fail much sooner or much later than the TEC date.

-NVMe S.M.A.R.T. attributes
+In NVMe

 NVMe specification has defined unified S.M.A.R.T. attributes for different drive manufacturers.
+The data is present in a log page of 512 bytes long.

 Known NVMe S.M.A.R.T. attributes

+In SCSI

+The SCSI standard does not mention the term "S.M.A.R.T." except in one place, but the equivalent logging/failure-prediction functionality is available in standard log pages prescribed by SPC-4.
+There is also space for vendor-specific log pages.
+Log pages are variable-length.

+SCSI has a specialized set of S.M.A.R.T. features for tape drives known as TapeAlert defined in SMC-2.
+SCSI offers self-testing, similar to ATA.

+Information related to the reallocation of bad sectors is provided not via a log page, but via the READ DEFECT DATA command.
+In addition to a grand total, this command provides information about which specific sectors were allocated and why.

 Self-tests

 S.M.A.R.T. drives may offer a number of self-tests: